Which number system is "best" for describing empirical reality?: Empirical Guidance?

-Perhaps more operationally, any physical experiment can be viewed as a finite-resource algorithm applied to the universe that returns some finite-precision result; and any finite-precision number can be viewed as a rational number.
+Perhaps more operationally, any real physical experiment can be viewed as a finite bounded-resource algorithm applied to the universe that returns some finite-precision result; and any finite-precision number can be viewed as a rational number.
 This point of view would suggest the relevance of the \emph{computable number system}, or possibly some sub-sector thereof.
 (One may wish to think carefully as to whether all computable functions can be simulated by physical experiments, or whether physical experiments only probe a subset of the computable functions.
-One might also wish to think carefully on the ultimate limits of precision of the experimental method.)
+One might also wish to think carefully on the ultimate limits of precision of the experimental method.
+For instance, while the \emph{event horizons} of general relativity are mathematically precise definitions useful for proving rigorous mathematical theorems, no finite-size finite-duration physical observer can ever detect an \emph{event horizon}, as opposed to an \emph{apparent horizon}~\cite{observability}.)

-Of course there are yet other possibilities: \begin{itemize} \item As very briefly outlined above, one could try to construct yet more number systems, ``between’’ the rationals and the reals. \item If one is deeply offended by any notion of infinity, then even a countable number system might be too much to contemplate --- one could always resort to finite fields (Galois fields~\cite{Galois}), but one would have to choose an awfully big finite field. \\ (Since the ratio of the Planck length to the Hubble scale is $\approx 10^{60}$, each spacetime coordinate would presumably lie in some number system with $\gtrsim 10^{60}$ distinct elements.) \item If one even objects to using mathematical number fields, then there are always finite geometries to play with, or more abstractly finite matroids~\cite{matroids}. \\ (With, in 4 spacetime dimensions, $\gtrsim (10^{60})^4 = 10^{240}$ distinct points or elements respectively --- though the very concept of a finite matroid with $\gtrsim 10^{240}$ distinct elements is likely to seriously perturb several of my colleagues.)
+Of course there are yet other possibilities: \begin{itemize} \item As very briefly outlined above, one could try to construct yet more number systems ``between'' the rationals and the reals.

+\item One could instead consider mathematical systems less powerful than the rationals. \begin{itemize} \item If one is deeply offended by any notion of infinity, then even a countable number system might be too much to contemplate---one could always resort to finite fields (Galois fields~\cite{Galois}), but for empirical reasons one would have to choose an awfully big finite field.
+In particular, since the ratio of the Planck length to the Hubble scale is approximately $10^{60}$, each spacetime coordinate would presumably lie in some number system with approximately $10^{60}$ (or more) distinct elements.

+\item A modification of the notion of Galois fields is provided by the \emph{residue number systems} often used in cryptographic applications.
+In \emph{residue number systems} one works within the set of integers and chooses a finite set of co-prime moduli $\{m_1,m_2, \cdots, m_k\}$ and represents the number of interests by a finite set of residuals $\{r_1,r_2, \cdots, r_k\}$ with $0\leq r_i < m_i$.
+This construction can represent at most $M= \prod_{i=1}^k m_k$ distinct numbers.

+\item If one even objects to using mathematical number fields, then there are always finite geometries to play with, or more abstractly finite matroids~\cite{matroids}.

+(With, four spacetime dimensions, approximately $(10^{60})^4 = 10^{240}$ or more distinct points or elements respectively---though the very concept of a finite matroid with more than $10^{240}$ distinct elements is likely to seriously perturb several of my colleagues.)